Disneyland in June (2026 Guide): Crowds, Weather, Events & Is It Worth It?

 If visiting mid to late June:

-- The 70th Anniversary Celebration is still running — don’t miss the Main Street Opera House experience
+• The 70th Anniversary Celebration is still running.
+Don’t miss the Main Street Opera House experience or the Paint the Night Parade and Wondrous Journeys Fireworks while you can still catch them!

-- Check Pirates of the Caribbean status — it may reopen toward the end of June
+• Check Pirates of the Caribbean status, as it may reopen sometime in June.

 Final Verdict: Should You Visit Disneyland in June?